jafetgado/ThermoProt/README.rst

 ----------
 If you find ThermoProt useful, please cite the following:

-Gado, J.E., 2021.
-"Machine learning and bioinformatic insights into key enzymes for a bio-based circular economy".
-DOI:
+Gado, Japheth E., 2021, "Machine learning and bioinformatic insights into key enzymes for a bio-based circular economy".
+Theses and Dissertations: Chemical and Materials Engineering, 129.
+DOI: 10.13023/etd.2021.009.
-10.13023/etd.2021.009